 Crush up basil, pine nuts and garlic with some salt in a mortar.
 Then mix with grated parmesan cheese and olive oil.

-If you don't feel like cooking during your holiday, don't worry, you will find pasta with pesto in all the local restaurants.
+If you don't feel like cooking during your holiday, don't worry, you will find pasta with pesto and focaccia with pesto all around the Cinque Terre villages.

-We have also made a video at the location of the cooking course.
+We have also made a video about pesto-making.
 Chef Alberto was cooking with Mautner Zsófi (author of a popular

 Hungarian gastroblog), they prepared trofie al pesto and pansotti with walnut sauce.